yicao-elina/LLM4Chem-Explainable-synthesis/tests/README_tests.md

 ## ▶️ How to Run the Tests

-1. Activate your Python environment from the project root:
+1. Activate Python environment from the project root after cloning the repo:

    `conda activate causalmat`   # or whichever environment you use